 - Employment Summary Report for 2014 Graduates: A detailed analysis of hiring for the 2014 class at ten months after graduation submitted to the American Bar Association (ABA) Section of Legal Education and Admissions to the Bar.

 - NALP data for class of 2013

-First-Year Orientation: Under NALP standards, law schools may not offer career services to first-year law students before October 15.
+First-Year Orientation: Under NALP standards, law schools cannot offer career services to first year law students before October 15.
 This permits students to focus their attention on their studies and adjust to their new environment.
-Therefore, the first time the Ovadia CP&P Office meets with 1L students is at their mandatory Career Kick-Off and Orientation in early November.
-At that time, the first-year students will be introduced to the fundamentals of a legal job search and the services and support that the Ovadia CP&P Office offers.
+Therefore, the first time the Ovadia CP&P Office meets with 1L students is at the mandatory Career Kick-Off and Orientation in early November.
+At that time, the 1L students are introduced to the fundamentals of a legal job search and the services and support that the Ovadia CP&P Office offers.

 Career Advising: Students are encouraged to meet with the Ovadia CP&P Office advisers as frequently as possible.
 Appointments may be made for career planning and job search advice, résumé and cover letter preparation, mock interviews, tips on salary negotiation and more.

-Recruitment Programs: The Ovadia CP&P Office hosts a recruitment program during the late summer and throughout the fall for 1L and 2L students.
-During the spring semester, our Office host a smaller recruitment program which is open to all students.
-Recruiting organizations include large, medium and small law firms, corporations, and public interest and government agencies.
-Instead of interviewing on campus, many employers choose to post job listings for part-time positions, as well as summer and post-graduate employment opportunities.
+Recruitment Programs: The Ovadia CP&P Office hosts On-Campus Interviews, a recruitment program, during the late summer and throughout the fall for 1L and 2L students.
+During the spring semester, a smaller recruitment program is hosted and open to all students.
+Recruiting organizations include large, medium and small law firms, corporations, public interest and government agencies.
+Instead of interviewing on campus, many employers choose to post job listings on Symplicity for part-time positions, as well as summer and post-graduate employment opportunities.

-Speakers and Career-Information Programs: The Ovadia CP&P Office sponsors a large number of career skills and legal career information programs and invites attorneys from the private and public sector, as well as nationally-known speakers, to provide career and job search advice to students.
-Most programs may be recorded and available online.
+Speakers and Career-Information Programs: The Ovadia CP&P Office sponsors a large number of career skills and legal career information programs and invites attorneys from the private and public sector, as well as nationally known speakers, to provide career and job search advice to students.